 The International Convention on Civil Liability for Bunker Oil Pollution Damage (the "Bunker Convention"), which became effective in November 2008, imposes strict liability on vessel owners for pollution damage in jurisdictional waters of ratifying states caused by discharges of bunker fuel.
 The Bunker Convention also requires registered owners of vessels over 1,000 gross tons to maintain insurance in specified amounts to cover liability for bunker fuel pollution damage.
 Each of our containerships has been issued a certificate attesting that insurance is in force in accordance with the Bunker Convention.
 In 2004, the IMO also adopted the International Convention for the Control and Management of Ships' Ballast Water and Sediments (the "BWM Convention").
-The BWM Convention's implementing regulations call for a phased introduction of mandatory ballast water exchange requirements, to be replaced in time with mandatory concentration limits.
-In 2016, the BWM Convention met threshold ratification requirements, and will enter into force on September 8, 2017.
-Each existing ship will be required to meet the BWM Convention discharge standards not later than the first renewal survey of its five-year International Oil Pollution Prevention Certificate, which generally coincides with the ship's five-year Special Survey.
-Yet, with regards to the dates of implementation of the BWM Convention, the IMO recently agreed that a proposal submitted for alternative draft amendments which would allow for compliance by the second renewal survey would be debated at the next Environmental Protection Committee session in mid-2017.
-This standard will likely be met by installing treatment systems, which could increase compliance costs for us and other similarly regulated ocean carriers.
-In addition, each vessel will be required to have on board a valid International Ballast Water Management Certificate, a Ballast Water Management Plan and a Ballast Water Record Book.
+The BWM Convention's implementing regulations call for a phased introduction of mandatory ballast water exchange requirements, to be replaced in time with mandatory concentration limits for viable organism discharged from ship ballast.
+In 2016, the BWM Convention met threshold ratification requirements, entered into force on September 8, 2017.
+Under the BWM Convention, each vessel is required to have on board a valid International Ballast Water Management Certificate, a Ballast Water Management Plan and a Ballast Water Record Book.
+Compliance with the new standards pertaining to the treatment of the ballast water (D-2 Standard) requires, in most cases, existing ships to install a ballast water treatment system by the ship's first International Oil Pollution Prevention Certificate ("IOPPC") renewal survey after September 8, 2019, while vessels constructed (keel laying performed) after September 8, 2017 must have an approved BWM system installed on delivery.
+This implementation schedule is intended to ensure full global implementation by September 8, 2024.
+For existing vessels compliance with the D-2 standard will likely require installing treatment systems, which could increase compliance costs for us and other similarly regulated ocean carriers.